Guidance

 47: The funding audit for this year places emphasis on the importance of the accuracy of institutions’ funding data/claim.
 Where funding audit documentation is delayed, the institution must report to us the causes for delay.
 Submitting funding audit documentation after that date will mean that ESFA records the institution as not submitting timely data returns.
 The final claim data must be available in good time to sign off college financial accounts, which are due no later than 31 December 2025.

-48: Institutions must run relevant ILR through funding audit Provider Data Self Assessment tool (PDSAT) and use the Post-16 Monitoring reports dashboard to verify their own data during the year.
-When institutions want to simplify their ILR funding audit, we recommend that the reports are run and cleared prior to any substantive visits from the funding auditor.
-Institutions should review planned hours for all funded students who attend a study programme for less than 6 weeks in accordance with the additional advice in companion document Funding regulations paragraphs 117 to 120 and annex C. We have also set out some additional advice in annex E of this document.
+48: Institutions must run relevant ILR through the funding audit PDSAT and use the post-16 monitoring reports dashboard to verify their own data during the year.
+When institutions want to simplify their ILR funding audit, we recommend that the reports are run and cleared before any substantive visits from the funding auditor.
+Institutions should review planned hours for all funded students who attend a study programme for less than 6 weeks in accordance with the additional advice in our funding regulations paragraphs 117 to 120 and annex C. We have also set out some additional advice in annex E.

 49: When institutions are subject to funding audit and have substantial eligibility issues, we may require additional scrutiny or work above the standard funding audit contract.
 We may charge the institution for this work.